ab4d/Ab4d.SharpEngine.Samples/README.md

   The 3D scene here is shown on the whole view area.

 - **Ab4d.SharpEngine.Samples.Android.Application**
-  This solution uses a Xamarin based Android.Application project template for .Net 6.
+  This solution uses a Xamarin-based Android.Application project template for .Net 6.
   The 3D scene is shown on the part of the view that is defined by SurfaceView.

 - **Ab4d.SharpEngine.Samples.Maui**